 So summer is over and so is all the lawn maintenance that goes with it, right?
 Not so fast.
 Lawn care doesn't just stop when the grass stops growing.
 Find out how to take care of grass during fall months in this article.

 During the summer, many of us have unattractive yellow lawns.
 There are many issues that can cause a lawn to discolor.
 But do you know how to turn a yellow lawn green again?
 This article will help with some fixes for yellow lawns.

 Wisely placed lawn ornaments in the landscape can create a sense of elegance and warmth, and a few gnomes or cute animals may delight and amuse visitors and passersby.
 For helpful lawn d?cor tips, click this article.

 If you want to perk up your lawn in a cheaper, more natural way, consider making your own homemade lawn fertilizers.
 Take a look at this article for more tips and common homemade lawn fertilizer recipes.

-Artificial turf a great way to maintain a healthy looking lawn without watering.
-With the one-time cost of installation, you can avoid all the future cost and hassle of irrigation and weeding.
-Get for more information on installing artificial grass here.
+Artificial turf is a great way to maintain a healthy-looking lawn without watering.
+With the one-time cost of installation, you can avoid all the future costs and hassle of irrigation and weeding.
+Get more information on installing artificial grass here.